Court Case Shines Unexpected Spotlight on ‘Birthright Citizenship’

 Some scholars have challenged that notion of birthright citizenship over the years, and President Donald Trump raised the issue on the campaign trail out of concern that it acts as a magnet to illegal immigrants who use American-born babies to gain a foothold in the country.

-Others have raised concerns that “birth tourists” from countries like China and Russia travel to the United States to give birth so that their children can obtain U.S. passports.
+Others have raised concerns that “birth tourists” from countries such as China and Russia travel to the United States to give birth so that their children can obtain U.S. passports.

 The IRLI argues that a proper reading of United States v.
 Wong Kim Ark and a case called Elk v.
 Wilkins 14 years earlier makes it clear that birthright citizenship applies more narrowly.